PierreGode/RP2350-LCD-scripts/README.md

 ### Flashing the Device
 When connecting the RP2350 to your computer via USB for the first time, **hold the BOOT button** while plugging in the USB cable.
 This puts the device in bootloader mode, allowing the Arduino IDE to flash the code.

-### Dependencies
-All required library files are included in the `/dep` folder.
-Make sure this folder is accessible to the Arduino IDE when compiling the sketches.

-## Scripts
+## Run Scripts

-Copy desired script into Arduino IDE and upload button.
+Open folder of desired script and double click on the .ino file

 ### show_ip